iSPIRT/depa-training/scenarios/mnist/README.md

 ./save-model.sh
 ```

-This script will save the model as ```scenarios/covid/data/modeller/model/model.onnx.```
+This script will save the model as ```scenarios/mnist/data/model/model.onnx.```

 ## Deploy locally

-Assuming you have cleartext access to all the de-identified datasets, you can train the model as follows.
+Assuming you have cleartext access to the pre-processed dataset, you can train a CNN as follows.

 ```bash
 ./train.sh
 ```
-The script joins the datasets using a configuration defined in [query_config.json](./config/query_config.json) and trains the model using a configuration defined in [model_config.json](./config/model_config.json).
+The script trains a model using a pipeline configuration defined in [pipeline_config.json](./config/pipeline_config.json).
 If all goes well, you should see output similar to the following output, and the trained model will be saved under the folder `/tmp/output`.

 ```
 docker-train-1  | /usr/local/lib/python3.9/dist-packages/torchvision/io/image.py:13: UserWarning: Failed to load image Python extension: 'libc10_cuda.so: cannot open shared object file: No such file or directory'If you don't plan on using image functionality from `torchvision.io`, you can ignore this warning.
 Otherwise, there might be something wrong with your environment.
 Did you have `libjpeg` or `libpng` installed before building `torchvision` from source?